Chelsea approves ABC license for new gas station - Shelby County Reporter

 “We don’t want a penny more than we’re due,” Picklesimer said.
 “We want people to pay their fair share.
 Our citizens expect us to follow our tax code.”

-In other business, the Council:
+In other business, the council:

 - Approved to declare city property at the fire department surplus and authorize its disposal.